EUMETNET/openradardata-documentation/docs/2-ORD-API-discovering-and-accessing-data.md

 ## Data Retrieval with Open Radar Data (ORD) API

+---
+### Please note: valid until the first weeks of January 2026

+The **ORD API** is currently in a pre-operational phase.
+During this period, access to the data can be arranged by whitelisting users’ IP addresses or IP address ranges.
+Requests should be sent to support.opera[at]eumetnet.eu, and we will enable access accordingly.
+Please note that response times may be slightly longer during holiday periods.

+Once the onboarding of the ORD API to MeteoGate has been completed, access will be provided via **MeteoGate**, which serves as a one-stop shop for meteorological and hydrological products and data.
+Further information is available on the MeteoGate website [MeteoGate](https://meteogate.eu/)).

+---

 ### [Data available in ORD API](https://github.com/EUMETNET/openradardata-documentation/blob/main/docs/1-ORD-API-overview.md#published-datasets-in-ord-api)

 **1. EUMETNET OPERA single-site radar data**